DanielHalachev/KnowledgeTest/README.md

-# KnowledgeTestImproved
+# KnowledgeTest
-Simplified version of KnowledgeTest project
+## A website with REST API and JWT authentication for uploading and sharing tests and questions.